 Recording of March 27, 2024 Event - Bozeman, Montana

 Join Country Bookshelf in welcoming visiting poet Sunu P. Chandy alongside KD Chavez, Jasmine James, and Hazel Gonzalez McCord on March 27th at 6pm.
 Following a reading from Sunu’s book, My Dear Comrades, she will be in discussion with three of Bozeman’s own activists around poetry, activism, and the lovely space where the two meet.
-Recording of the event available here (Sunu’s poems at minutes 17-31)
+Recording of the event available here.
+(Sunu’s poems are at minutes 17-31.)

 Outspoken Voices - a Podcast for LGBTQ+ Families - Author, Poet, and Activist: Sunu Chandy - November 2, 2021